-What is more cost-effective, moving your things by yourself or hiring professional movers?
+What is more cost-effective, moving your things to a house by yourself or hire professional movers?

-That was the issue spinning in my head as well as in my wife’s when we were forced to move to a new house.
+That was the issue spinning in my head as well as in my wife’s when we were forced to move to a new house, lately.
 We had to move so I can grab an opportunity of a lifetime!

 The DIY Option

 Here are the lessons I learned, first hand and some picked up from Mover’s Corp.:

 Excluding the gasoline, just renting the truck would have cost us $1,100.
 The truck gets 10 miles per gallon and it’s 900 miles to our new address.
 Computing for the cost, we have $5.15 x 90 gallons.
 That would result to $463.50 if I have a solid 10 miles per gallon.
 Which is unlikely because we would be climbing mountains on the way.

 An estimated price of the truck plus the gasoline is now $1,563.50.
 But that’s not all, we would need a dolly or two, which would cost us ($20 each).
 We would also need blankets and padding at $50-$70, saran wrap, rolls of them, that might cost about $20-$40.
 Add to that, we would need to hire local movers from each location to help us move the heavy stuff.
 This would cost about $60 per person per hour.

 Adding those to our estimate would cost us extra $300 to $400 to the truck expenses making the total estimated cost $1,963.50 or so.
 Then...logically thinking about the long drive, I would not be able to do the travel straight, so, most probably, we would be forced to stay in a hotel adding another $90 to $110 to the total cost.

 More or less, the price would reach up to around $2000.
 A cost that is, by all angles, not a nice sight to see.
 Add to that the stress of all the driving, and the fact there’s no insurance.